Keynote Presentation - March 30

 GOLD Lactation is pleased to offer a Keynote Presentation open to the general public.
 Our Keynote Presentation always discusses historical, biological, or sociological topics in regards to lactation and breastfeeding, and is meant to appeal to a wide range of health care professionals.
 We're eager to continue our work of exploring the latest research, trends, new ideas and hot topics in the world of human lactation.

-This year, we're thrilled to have Sejal Fichadia IBCLC, kick off our 2023 GOLD Lactation Conference.
-Sejal's presentation "Calm & Regulated: Rethinking Our Approach to Latch and Positioning" will inaugurate our 17th Annual Lactation Conference on April 3rd.
+This year, we're thrilled to have Nekisha Killings, MPH, IBCLC kick off our 2026 GOLD Lactation Conference.
+Nekisha's presentation "What the Milkline Remembers: Clinical Care for Complex Lactation Rooted in Body, History, and Healing" will inaugurate our 20th Annual Lactation Conference on April 1st.
 We invite you to join us at either of our two live sessions or access the public recording of this talk until April 30.
 Simply reserve your seat to receive exclusive access.
 A Certificate of Attendance will be provided.

 Need CERPs or other credits?
-Only participants registered for the full conference will be able to claim continuing education hours and can do so by logging into the Delegates Area prior to watching the presentation.
+Only participants registered for the full conference will be able to claim continuing education hours and can do so by logging into the Attendees Dashboard prior to watching the presentation.
 To learn more about registering for the conference, please visit this page.
-Registered Participants will have access to this presentation and 28 additional presentations until June 30, 2023 (Annual Members will have until July 21, 2023).
+Registered Participants will have access to this presentation and 26 additional presentations until July 31, 2026 (Annual Members will have until August 21, 2026).

 Reserve Your Free Seat!